 All Oculus Quest developers MUST PASS the concept review prior to gaining publishing access to the Quest Store and additional resources.
 Submit a concept document for review as early in your Quest application development cycle as possible.
 For additional information and context, please see Submitting Your App to the Oculus Quest Store.

-OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, utilization, and the number of tears and stale frames per second.
-OVR Metrics Tool and release notes for the latest version can be found on our OVR Metrics Tool download page.
+OVR Metrics Tool can be used to provide performance metrics for Oculus applications running on Android devices, including frame rate, heat, GPU and CPU throttling values, and the number of tears and stale frames per second.
+OVR Metrics Tool provides this data via an onscreen graph over a running app or a recorded report that can be retrieved from the device.
+OVR Metrics Tool also offers remote device management functionality.

 adb shell am start omms://app

-To enable report mode, first open OVR Metrics Tool and enable the toggle labeled Record all captured metrics to csv files.
-You can also enable report mode by issuing the following adb command:
+To enable report mode, enable the toggle labeled Record all captured metrics to csv files.
+You can also enable report mode by issuing the following ADB command:

 adb shell setprop debug.oculus.omms.enableOverlay true

 Once enabled, you must manually select the metrics to be collected on the Stats tab or by using one of the preset option buttons: